Russia to annex more of Ukraine on Friday at the Kremlin - KESQ

 Ukraine repeated its vows to recapture the four regions, as well as Crimea.
 For its part, Russia pledges to defend all its territory — including newly annexed regions — by all available means, including nuclear weapons.

 Heightening the tensions are Russia’s partial military mobilization and allegations of sabotage of two Russian pipelines on the Baltic Sea floor that were designed to feed natural gas to Europe.
-Adding to the Kremlin’s woes is Ukraine’s success in recapturing some of the very land Russia is annexing.
+Adding to the Kremlin’s woes is the fact that Ukraine is succeeding in recapturing some of the very land Russia is annexing.

 “It’s absolutely unacceptable,” said Czech Foreign Minister Jan Lipavsky, whose country holds the European Union presidency.
 “We reject such one-sided annexation based on a fully falsified process with no legitimacy.”